-The breakdown of this heading at year-end 2018 and 2017 was as follows:
+The breakdown of this heading at year-end 2019 and 2018 was as follows:

-2018 2017
+2019 2018

-Tax loss carry forwards 10 10
+Carry-forward tax losses 10 10

-Provision for remuneration 45 28
+Provision for remuneration 36 45

-Temporary differences derivatives 350 -
+Temporary differences derivatives 24 350

-Total deferred tax assets 405 38
+Total deferred tax assets 70 405

-These deferred tax assets were recognized in the balance sheet since the Company's Directors consider that, based on the best estimates of future results, it is likely that these assets will be recovered.
+These deferred tax assets were recognised in the Balance Sheet since the Company's Directors consider that, based on the best estimates of future results, it is likely that these assets will be recovered.

-The Company does not hold any deferred tax assets that are not recognized in the accompanying balance sheet.
+The Company does not hold any deferred tax assets that are not recognised in the accompanying Balance Sheet.